 Who should attend?

 Anyone!!!
-This class is open to anyone who is interested in learning the Olympic Lifts.
+This is open to anyone who is interested in learning the Olympic Lifts.
 If you have been participating in CrossFit for five days or five years, this method of training is invaluable.

 What can I expect to work on?

-I already know the lifts why should I take this class?
+I already know the lifts why should I do this?